kaiz11/pypostal-multiarch/README.md

 Installation
 ------------
+*Based on installation instructions from the original pypostal project*

 Before using the Python bindings, you must install the libpostal C library.
 Make sure you have the following prerequisites: